 Hitler speech to Reichtag on April 28, 1939, mocking Roosevelt ....

 On April 14, 1939, President Roosevelt addressed a telegram to Hitler (see below).
 Hitler responded in a speech to the Reichtag, the first part of his response is shown in the video.
+See other important excerpts from the speech below.

 Roosevelt's telegram: "Are you willing to give assurance that your armed forces will not attack or invade the territory of possessions of the following independent nations: Finland, Estonia, Latvia, Lithuania, Sweden, Norway, Denmark, The Netherlands, Belgium, Great Britain and Ireland, ..., Russia, Bulgaria, Greece, Turkey, Iraq, The Arabias, Syria, Palestine, Egypt, and Iran."